 You can make this easy crust super quickly by using a food processor if preferred.
 Just remember not to overwork the dough or add all of the liquid (milk or water) at once.
 Pulse the dough just a few times, until it comes together and you can pinch pieces together.
 If your pie crust is too dry, add ice-cold water or very cold milk, a tablespoon at a time, until it comes together.

-The dough can be made in advance, too.
+TIP #6: Dough can be made in advance, too.
 If making your crust ahead, you can always store it in the refrigerator for up to 2 days.
 No longer!

-Not too Thick or Thin.
+TIP #7: Not too Thick or Thin.
 Ensuring that you roll out a good enough crust is of course a must.
 Most go by the rule of thumb being ⅛ of an inch thickness or even slightly thicker.
 This helps your crust to the perfect thickness to carry the weight of your filling without compromising flakiness.

-Storing Leftover Grandma’s Dutch Apple Pie
+How To Make-Ahead Dutch Apple Pie

-Absolutely!
 To make this pie vegan, simply substitute the butter with vegan butter and ensure that you use a dairy-free milk.
 See my Sweet Potato Pie recipe for the vegan crust ingredients.

 To make the crust entirely gluten-free, simply substitute the flour with a great Gluten-Free flour option like Bob's Red Mill's GF 1-to-1 baking flour or All-purpose flour.
 If using any other flour, ensure that it has Xanthan Gum included or add 1 teaspoon in with any flour that doesn't.
 For the remaining ingredients, just make sure that you use arrowroot starch which is very GF-friendly.